-A declaration of graduation must be filed during the first semester of enrollment in the ITC program.
+Undergraduate students must file a declaration of graduation during the first semester of enrollment in the ITC program.
 Preprofessional students completing 87 hours (the university limit for registering without a program of study) who have not been admitted to the ITC program must meet with an advisor to obtain a registration waiver by the College of Education.
-See "University Graduation Requirements," page 81.
+See "University Graduation Requirements," page 87.